 Does each section of your essay clearly contribute to your answer?

-Does each paragraph develop one idea (not a mixture), and develop it fully?
+Does each paragraph develop one idea only and develop it fully?

 6. COHERENCE & LINKING

 Is there a connection between each point and the one that follows it?